Missouri National Parks! Welcome to the “Show Me” state.”

 There are also 26 species of amphibians and 46 species of reptiles found in the park area, including four venomous snakes.
 The park is home to approximately 1,000 plant species.“

-Like George Washington, Ulysses S. Grant’s greatest service to his country may have been as a general rather than a president.
+Like George Washington, Ulysses S. Grant may have given his greatest service to his country as a general rather than a president.
 Most historians agree that Grant was the savior the Union needed as it wrestled with the difficult challenge of subduing the South and bringing an end to the Civil War.

 Why You Should Visit The U.S. Grant Historic Site